DakotaSullivan/DakotaSullivan.github.io/_publications/2026-03-12-Examining-the-Effectiveness-of-Obfuscatory-Planning-Strategies-through-Human-Observation.md

 ---
-title: "Protecting User Data Through Privacy-Sensitive Robot Design"
+title: "Examining the Effectiveness of Obfuscatory Planning Strategies through Human Observation"
 collection: publications
-permalink: /publication/2025-03-03-Protecting-User-Data-Through-Privacy-Sensitive-Robot-Design
+permalink: /publication/2026-03-012-Examining-the-Effectiveness-of-Obfuscatory-Planning-Strategies-through-Human-Observation
 excerpt:
-date: 2025-03-3
+date: 2026-03-12
-venue: 'HRI 25: ACM/IEEE International Conference on Human-Robot Interaction'
+venue: 'HRI 26: ACM/IEEE International Conference on Human-Robot Interaction'
 paperurl:
-citation: 'Sullivan, D. & Mutlu, B. 2025. &quot;Protecting User Data Through Privacy-Sensitive Robot Design.&quot; <i>In Companion of the 2025 ACM/IEEE International Conference on Human-Robot Interaction (HRI 25)</i>.
+citation: 'Sullivan, D., Porfirio, D., Mutlu, B., & Hiatt, L. 2026 &quot;Examining the Effectiveness of Obfuscatory Planning Strategies through Human Observation.&quot; <i>In Companion of the 2026 ACM/IEEE International Conference on Human-Robot Interaction (HRI 26)</i>.
 Association for Computing Machinery, New York, NY, USA.'
 ---

 [Download Paper Here](http://dakotasullivan.github.io/files/PrivacySensitiveDesign.pdf)

-**Abstract:** While robots possess many capabilities that may positively influence human lives, their autonomous navigation and sensing capabilities pose threats to user privacy.
-These threats may be addressed at three key phases: data collection, data retention, and data exposure.
-In this work, we discuss our prior, current, and proposed robot design efforts to reduce privacy violations during human-robot interaction (HRI).
-At the data collection phase, we are currently exploring designs that enable robots to inhibit data collection by blocking their own sensors.
-At the data retention phase, we propose the exploration of privacy preferences to inform designs that grant users greater control over retained data.
-Finally, in the data exposure phase, we discuss our prior works developing a privacy controller for appropriate data exposure and generating task-planning strategies to limit unintentional data exposure.
-Through this work, we hope to protect user data and reduce the likelihood of harm to users.
+**Abstract:** Robots are increasingly relied upon for task completion in privacy-critical human environments.
+In these environments, it is imperative that a robot’s potentially sensitive goals remain obfuscated.
+To address this need, a substantial amount of literature has proposed methods for obfuscatory task planning.
+These works make many attempts to experimentally or analytically determine whether agents can conceal their goals from observers.
+While these works make guarantees that resulting plans will conceal an agent’s goals, they are often only theoretical.
+Within this work, we develop three obfuscatory task planning strategies inspired by prior literature to evaluate with human observers (𝑁= 160).
+Our preliminary results show that observers struggle to identify a robot’s goals at similar levels regardless of whether obfuscatory or optimal task planning strategies are employed.
+These findings call into question the purported benefits of many obfuscatory task planning strategies.